vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-platform-version/profile-system.md

   "body": "Note that, in this context, the `document` field means the document number registered by the store customer."
 }
 [/block]
-To do this, you must replace the `profileId` path parameter with the key of your choice and send the name of the field that will be used in the query parameter `alternateKey`.
+To do this, you must replace the `profileId` path parameter with the key of your choice and send the name of the field that will be used in the query parameter `alternativeKey`.

 ## Masked data